smithWEBtek/swt-v3/db/posts/jsarrays.md

+### JavaScript Array Methods

+#### Common ways to manipulate arrays in JavaScript, including mutating the original array or returning a copy of the original, whether modified or not.

+The foll
 method	#args	action	returns	mutates y/n?
 .push	1+	adds element(s) to end of arrary	count of array elements	YES, array gains element(s) .slice	1	slices array at index(arg)	returns sliced elements	NO, array remains unmutated